 Note: This discount will be created and applied to the rule in a later exercise.
 For now we will focus on creating the rule and associating it with the context attribute.

-Go to Catalog Designer > Catalog Rules:
+Go to Rules > Catalog Rule in the Quick Start Menu: